Interview with an Anonymous Interviewee (An00509)

 JW: So your boots were catching fire.

-RW: Yes my boots were on fire and I didn’t even realise it until my feet got so hot and I saw this red glowing ambers all round my boots and it turned out that my, the, the soles had been set on fire by the, oh, incendiary bullets which were coming from the fighters, the enemy fighters and several of these incendiary bullets, similar to the ones we use on them, you know, so we knew what damage they could do, set fire to our fuselage and as I say there were flames underneath my navigators table.
+I: Yes my boots were on fire and I didn’t even realise it until my feet got so hot and I saw these red glowing embers all round my boots and it turned out that my, the soles had been set on fire by the, oh, incendiary bullets which had come in from the fighters, the enemy fighters and several of these incendiary bullets, similar to the ones we use on them, you know, so we knew what damage they could do, set fire to our fuselage and as I say there were flames underneath my navigators table.
 So you know I could’ve been dead that same night, luckily the bomb aimer came along with enough fire hose left to put the fire out underneath my table so instead of that spreading right across the fuselage we were able to extinguish it at the source.
-But we were, these were things you took in your stride.
-You didn’t worry about them if you worried about them whether they happened to you but the rest of the time you got on with the job because you didn’t have time to worry [laughs] about what could happen.
+But we were, you know these were things you took in your stride.
+You didn’t worry about them.
+You worried about them whether they happened to you but the rest of the time you got on with the job because you didn’t have time to worry [laughs] about what could happen.
 You had to concern yourself with what did happen.

-GC: You also said earlier about bailing out.
-When did you bail out?
+GC: You also said earlier about baling out.
+When did you bale out?
 Can you remember?

 GC: Yes.

-RW: When?
-Well we, we had to do all kinds of bailing out.
-We had the, the real thing when one of our aircraft was on fire and there was no way that we were going to be able to extinguish the flames before they reached the fuel tanks so the skipper said, announced that we had to bail out.
-Which is what we did, but that was the only time I can remember where we actually were in real danger of blowing up but we had chunks of this thing blowing off our tail or wings or you know because shrapnel which was exploding all the way around you has a very powerful way of damaging your aircraft because a, a, a chunk of red hot metal this big hitting the tip of your wing could take the whole top of the wing off, in which case you go into a spiral and find yourself heading for the ground.
+I: When?
+Well we, we had to do all kinds of baling out.
+We had the real, the real thing when one of our aircraft was on fire and there was no way that we were going to be able to extinguish the flames before they reached the fuel tanks so the skipper said, announced that we had to bale out.
+Which is what we did, but that was the only time I can remember where we were actually in real danger of blowing up but we had chunks of this being blown off our tail or wings or you know because shrapnel which was exploding all the way around you has a very powerful way of damaging your aircraft because a, a, a chunk of red hot metal this big hitting the tip of your wing could take the whole tip of the wing off, in which case you go into a spiral and find yourself heading for the ground.
 So these things happen all the time and we were taught how to overcome them and also taught at which point we should abandon the aircraft if it was all beyond hope.
-Luckily although we had big chunks taken off every aeroplane I ever flew through enemy territory, none of them were fatal or caused us to blow up but we got very, very close to it.
-We, we had one, one shell which blew a hole about this big only about two inches away from the main fuel tank, you know.
+Luckily although we had big chunks taken off every aeroplane I ever flew over enemy territory, none of them were fatal or caused us to blow up but we got very, very close to it.
+We, we had one, one shell that blew a hole about this big only about two inches away from the main fuel tank, you know.
 So it’s the luck of the draw.

 GC: Can you remember any of your ops over Europe though?

-RW: There were about — No you ask any navigator and I’m sure they’ll give you a similar, similar answer because all ops [background talking] were dangerous, right.
-Secondly you knew, you knew that there would be aerial defences of anti aircraft aimed at you with a view to shooting you down, right.
+I: Any of my ops?
+No you ask any navigator and I’m sure they’ll give you a similar, similar answer because all ops [background talking] first of all were dangerous, right.
+Secondly you knew, you knew that there would be aerial defences of anti-aircraft aimed at you with a view to shooting you down, right.
 You also knew that any fighter at night was definitely recognised whether it was a twin engine British night fighter or a twin engine German night fighter and so on.
 So you had to be on the defensive every minute that you were flying at night over enemy territory.
-So there were all kinds of things that you had to be conscious but you couldn’t find the time to worry about it because if you did that you would never get home you’d be lost because you, your pilot would force through or alter course so many times.
-I would give him a course to fly, right and within minute we would be attacked by a night fighter or another and we had to do this and navigate all through the sky to get away from him and that’s how we don’t bother with that.
-We were probably about seventy miles away from where we started getting away and you know you had to start all over again to establish where you were and start your job as navigator all the way back to where you left off and it was very difficult to do that.
+So there were all kinds of things that you had to be conscious of but you couldn’t find the time to worry about it because if you did that you would never get home you’d be lost because you, your pilot would force through or alter course so many times.
+I would give him a course to fly, right and he, within minutes we would be attacked let’s say by a night fighter Me 110 and we had to deviate and navigate all through the sky to get away from him and by the time we’d done all that we were probably about seventy miles from where we started getting away and you know you had to start all over again to establish where you were and start your plot as navigator all the way back to where you left off and it was very difficult to do that.

-JW: I seem to remember darling you saying to me that you never had time to feel afraid because you were working none stop.
+JW: I seem to remember darling you saying to me that you never had time to feel afraid because you were working non stop.

-RW: That right, windows is some of our a form of plastic fragments, lots of little bits which we used to drop over enemy territory as we approached the enemy defences we would drop this window that we had which would completely upset the radar of the enemy so it was quite a useful thing to have.
+I: That right, Windows is some of our a form of plastic fragments, lots of little bits which we used to drop over enemy territory as we approached the enemy defences we would drop this Window [unclear] which would completely upset the radar of the enemy so it was quite a useful thing to have.
 They did the same to us.

 JW: Were you involved in mines as well?
 Laying mines as well at all, or not?